tkwongspace/FrontForGlobChange_2023/README.md

 # FrontForGlobChange_2023

 ## Brief Introduction
-R scripts for the paper published on *Frontiers in Forests and Global Change* in year 2023.
+R scripts for the paper to be published on *Frontiers in Forests and Global Change* in year 2023.
 - Scripts are under construction.
 - Citation and DOI of the corresponding paper will be uploaded here once it is online published.